argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

     Record info including metadata is visible from the ellipsis menu in the record card.

 From the `Metadata` dropdown, type and select the property.
 You can set a range for integer and float properties, and select specific values for term metadata.

+!!! note
+    Note that if a metadata property was set to `visible_for_annotators=False` this metadata property will only appear in the metadata filter for users with the `admin` or `owner` role.

 From the `Responses` dropdown, type and select the question.
 You can set a range for rating questions and select specific values for label, multi-label, and span questions.